How I lost 50 pounds as a nutritarian

 It was based on…

-The goal of a nutritarian diet style is to only eat foods that give you the most nutrients per every calorie that you eat, and this system does exactly that.
+Again, The goal of a nutritarian diet style is to only eat foods that give you the most nutrients per every calorie that you eat, and this system does exactly that.
 No wonder Whole Foods has adopted it as their criteria for evaluating food they buy.
-The rest of the world should do the same…
+The rest of us should do the same…

 H = N/C

-Dr. Fuhrman came up with this equation, and it is as simple as it is genius.
-This describes everything you just read in one easy formula
+This describes everything you just read in one easy formula.

 This idea is revolutionary.
 What he is basically arguing is that some of the calories we consume are highly nutritious, where as other, empty calories, contain no beneficial nutrients whatsoever.
 He calls this ratio the nutrient density of your diet.
 We want to eat calories that contain a lot of nutrients the way nature intended them to us, and want to eliminate junk (or empty) calories that do nothing beneficial for your body.